donnim1/WASAText-Messenger/README.md

 WASAText Messenger
-WASAText is a web-based messaging application that offers both one-on-one and group chat functionalities.
-It includes features such as file attachments, message reactions, and message forwarding.
-The project is built with a Go backend (using SQLite as the datastore) and a Vue.js frontend.
+WASAText is a web-based messaging application offering both one-on-one and group chat functionalities.
+It supports features such as file attachments, message reactions, and message forwarding.
+The project comprises a Go backend (utilizing SQLite as the datastore) and a Vue.js frontend.

 Features
-Direct & Group Messaging: Engage in private conversations or create groups.
+Direct & Group Messaging: Initiate private conversations or create group chats.
-File Attachments: Send images and GIFs.
+File Attachments: Share images and GIFs.
 Message Reactions: React to messages (e.g., like with a ❤️).
 Forwarding & Replying: Forward messages to other chats and reply with context.
 Profile Management: Update your username and profile photo.